 The Power of Affirmations

 Now that you’re familiar with the core components of ITP, it’s time to dive in.
-The list below will help you outline your next steps.
-Have questions about getting started?
-Don’t hesitate to contact us!
+This checklist will help you outline your next steps.

 “Just to consider getting started expands your vision and lifts your spirit.
 Taking the all-important first steps with a sincere heart can be a sort of enlightenment.”